Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

-\end{Definition} This definition describes the locally sub-Gaussian property, which asserts that the MGF of a sub-exponential r.v. can be bounded by the MGF of a sub-Gaussian r.v. within a neighborhood of zero.
-However, this bound does not hold for values of $s$ far from zero.
-The subsequent two results provide rigorous characterizations of the sub-exponential behavior as well as associated concentration inequalities.
+This definition asserts a \textit{locally} sub-Gaussian property for sub-exponential r.v.s, where the MGF is bounded within a neighborhood of zero.
+However, the~bound does not hold for large $s$.
+The following theorem provides equivalent characterizations of~sub-exponentiality.